 After being involved in an on-the-job accident, this is a common question for individuals to have.
 The fact is an attorney can be an invaluable resource during any type of workers’ compensation case.
 For example, they know the law, how the law applies to their client’s case, and an array of other facts that will be beneficial when pursuing compensation for their client.

 The key to achieving a desirable outcome is to hire the right workers’ compensation attorney in Florida.
 Our team will work hard to help ensure you get the compensation that you deserve and that you receive it in a timely manner.
-Additional information about these services is available to those who contact us at Scott J. Sternberg & Associates, P.A. by calling (561) 687-5660.
+Additional information about these services is available to those who contact us at Sternberg / Forsythe, P.A. by calling (561) 687-5660.